arwells-research-group/dft-core-theory/README.md

 > are public yet.
 Completeness claims (e.g., `dft-radiation` C1–C5) are falsifiable but
 > under active stress-testing.

+## Program Structure

+This repository indexes a **single developmental research program**, but not all repositories operate at the same theoretical level.

+- **Σ-Order Theory (ΣO):** the **post-projection**, limits-first framework.
+  It preserves structural residue beyond standard QM, exposes admissibility boundaries clearly, and serves as the main reduced diagnostic layer of the program.
+  However, relative to the deeper carrier level, it is **degenerate**: it does not retain the full local admissibility structure needed for complete mechanism.

+- **Compact-fiber / carrier reconstruction:** the **deeper branch** of the program, aimed at recovering local admissibility structure closer to the Natural Reference System (NRS) level described in Larson’s Reciprocal System of Theory (RST).
+This branch addresses mechanisms that the degenerate post-projection layer cannot adequately generate on its own, especially in areas such as magnetism, matter and gravity.

+- **Dual-Frame Theory (DFT):** the historical predecessor of the ΣO branch.
+  Older repositories or documents using “DFT” should be understood in that lineage.

+These branches are **continuous parts of one research program**, not unrelated theories.
+The ΣO branch is especially useful for exposing admissibility boundaries, hidden structural residues, and reduced explanatory organization.
+The compact-fiber branch addresses the deeper carrier structure from which those projected residues arise.

 ---

 ### Research Integrity and Reproducibility Model